Sahandfer/THU-ACP/Process and Methods of Software Project Management/SPM Notes.md

 # SPM Notes

-> These are my notes for the final exam.
+> These are my notes for the Software Process Management 2020 final exam.

 ## Process Group Outcomes